Godwin9911/ng-forum/README.md

 ### Frontend

-Built with Angular and a Bootstrap theme from Bootswatch The Login page was built using Template driven form.
+Built with Angular and a Bootstrap theme from Bootswatch
+* The Login page was built using Template driven form.
-I Used Reactive forms for the register page, reactive forms Declutter the HTML as validation is moved to the component.
+* I Used Reactive forms for the register page, reactive forms Declutter the HTML as validation is moved to the component.
-Using an Angular Service and Directives to control loading of DOM elements.
+* Using an Angular Service and Directives to control loading of DOM elements.
-Consuming API using Angular HTTPClient.
+* Consuming API using Angular HTTPClient.
-Persisting User login through page refreshes.
+* Persisting User login through page refreshes.

 ### Backend

 A NodeJS Backend using express to create the API endpoints, Passport for user authentication.
-Created an API for registering new users.
+* Created an API for.
+  * Registering New Users
+  * Authenticating users
+  * Post Questions and Answers.
-Hashed Users Password with Bcrypt.
+* Hashed Users Password with Bcrypt.
-Updating Nested data in mongodb collection.
+* Update Nested data in a mongodb collection.

 # Side Fact